geropellicer/DjangoReact/README.md

 6) Enter to the production_web container with bash (docker container exec -it <id of the container> bash) and create a superuser.

 7) Visit localhost and you should be able to login with the user you just created

+(If fails check running container with "docker container ls".
+If web is missing, try with docker-compose -f docker-compose-prod.yml down and then repeat step 5.
+If keeps failing, remove -d parameter and debug.)